 - The value of the US dollar is high currently.
 With some of the global uncertainties, there is a flight to safety into US Treasuries and the dollar.

 From all I’ve read and studied to get a feel for what’s happening this October, I am not sensing that we are about to go over a cliff.
 In my opinion, total doom and gloom are not apparent.
 There are issues to watch, and the economy will slow.
 Economic cycles will likely continue.
 If you are clients of MFC, we are positioning your portfolios to be able to ride through them.
-Speaking with your financial planner is always a good idea to have peace of mind they are doing the same.
+Speaking with your financial advisor is always a good idea to have peace of mind they are doing the same.
 Do not try to time the markets.
 With all the underlying theories and causes identified, the realities are that the markets will likely continue to go up and down with a general upward slope over time.

 Kyra Hollowell Morris, CFP®